 About one in every thirty people in the world is an international migrant, that is, living in a territory other than the one they were born in, and this proportion is rising.
 When people cross state boundaries, they typically come up against the enforcement power of states.
 Walls, surveillance and militarised border guards are all regularly employed to prevent unauthorised access to states’ territories.
 If a state decides not to allow you entry, they will usually make it difficult, and dangerous, for you to get in.
 And if you do succeed in entering a state’s territory without authorisation, you may find yourself imprisoned and forcibly removed.
 States claim (and are widely taken to have) discretionary rights to determine who may or may not cross the boundaries of their territory.
 De facto, most states possess the capacity to enforce their immigration policies, but what could give states the moral right to act in this proprietary way over particular territories?

 The recent global prominence and urgency of such questions have been accompanied by rapidly increasing philosophical attention.
 Nevertheless, I think there is an important underexplored element of this debate.
 In this paper, I argue that if we take seriously two key desiderata for any account of states’ right to exclude, it starts to appear indispensable to ask questions about feasibility.
 The most plausible way of meeting these desiderata (if they can be met at all) appeals to the infeasibility of achieving some important value without the state’s exclusive border control.
-Draft here
+Available here and here.

 A common objection to a theory in political philosophy is that it is not feasible to realise what it requires.
 It is not clear, though, how exactly we should adjudicate such claims or when they warrant the rejection of a theory.
 This paper seeks to understand what we mean when we say that some proposal or outcome is or is not feasible.
 It argues that no single binary definition can be given.
 There is a whole range of possible specifications of the term ‘feasible’, each of which selects a range of facts of the world to hold fixed.
 No single one of these possible specifications, though, is obviously privileged as giving the appropriate understanding of ‘feasibility’ tout court.
 The upshot of my account of feasibility, then, is that, in order to reject a moral theory, it will not be sufficient simply to say that it is not feasible.
-Draft available on request.
+Available here and here.

 'Hobbes: A voluntarist about the permissibility of state enforcement?'
 (2018) Ethics, Politics and Society 1: 203-29